- I can’t see my courses in Blackboard. It says Not Enrolled in Any Courses?

 ** Please note that not all instructor’s use the assignment feature for turning in assignments.
 Please check your course syllabus for details on how assignments are collected.

 Faculty at RCC use Microsoft Word and must receive your files with the .doc, .docx, or .rtf extensions.
-If you use Microsoft Works, you will need to save your files with the .doc or .rtf file extension.
+If you use Microsoft Works, you will need to save your files with the .docx or .rtf file extension.
 Otherwise the instructor might not be able to open and grade your work.
 If attaching a file to the assignment feature in Blackboard, make sure that your file name does not contain any special characters, spaces or hyphens.
-If you are using Internet Explorer and continue to get error messages, you may want to try using another browser such as FireFox to see if the problem persist.
-You can download FireFox at www.mozilla.com.
+If you are using Internet Explorer and continue to get error messages, you may want to try using another browser such as Firefox to see if the problem persist.
+You can download Firefox at www.mozilla.com.

 There could be several reasons you may be having problems downloading the files in Blackboard.
 See below:

 - The document might be a pdf file and you will need to have Adobe Reader on your computer to open the file.
-Click here to download Adobe Reader.

 In the title bar, you will see an icon that looks something like a gear (Below).
 This is the Manage My Blackboard Courses icon.
-Click this to take you to the personalization screen.
+Click this to take you to the Personalize screen.
 In the course listing clear the check boxes for the course you wish to disappear.
 Then click the submit button.
 This will remove the course from your list.
 It does NOT remove you from the course, but simply makes it invisible.

 Note: Instructors are asked at the end of each term to make their courses unavailable.
 If this has not been done, students will still be able to see the course in the listing.
 You may also put in a help desk ticket at RCCHelp@rappahannock.edu to request that they make it unavailable to you.
-Keep in mind, your official enrollment is listed in the Student Information System (SIS).

 If you see a box where the menu should be, but no menu, check by the course title.
 If it has a triangle icon that is pointing right, you have collapsed the menu vertically.
 Simply click on the triangle and the menu will expand.